moneyadviceservice/rad/README.md

 $ bundle exec rails s -p 5000
 $ bundle exec sidekiq
 ```

+Make sure redis is running before trying to run sidekiq.

 Then navigate to [http://localhost:5000/](http://localhost:5000/) to access the
 application locally.